-People with A-T have normal intelligence, but over time, they will develop slurred speech and have difficulty with writing and other tasks.
-Red marks called telangiectasias are caused by dilated capillaries (tiny blood vessels) and may appear on the skin and eyes as people get older.
+People with A-T have normal intelligence, but over time, they develop slurred speech and have difficulty with writing and other tasks.
+Red marks called telangiectasias are caused by dilated capillaries, meaning tiny blood vessels, and may appear on the skin and eyes as people get older.
 People with A-T also have a weakened immune system and are prone to infections.
-In addition, they appear to be particularly sensitive to ionizing radiation (such as x-rays) and have an increased risk of cancer.
+In addition, they appear to be particularly sensitive to ionizing radiation, such as x-rays, and have an increased risk of cancer.

 What causes A-T?

 A-T is a genetic condition.
-This means that the risk for A-T can be passed from generation to generation in a family.
-The gene associated with A-T is ATM (ataxia telangiectasia mutated).
+This means that the risk for A-T is passed from generation to generation in a family.
+The gene associated with A-T is ATM, meaning ataxia telangiectasia mutated.
 Mutations (changes) in the ATM gene cause A-T.

 How is A-T inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 A-T follows an autosomal recessive inheritance pattern.
 In autosomal recessive inheritance, a mutation must be present in both copies of the gene in order for a person to be affected.
 This means that each parent must pass on a gene mutation for a child to be affected.
-A person who has only one copy of the gene mutation is called a carrier.
-When both parents are carriers of a recessive gene mutation, there is a 25% chance that a child will inherit two mutations and be affected with A-T. First-degree relatives (parents, brothers, sisters, and children of a person with A-T) have a 50% chance of inheriting the single gene mutation and becoming a carrier.
+A person who has only 1 copy of the gene mutation is called a carrier.
+When both parents are carriers of a recessive gene mutation, there is a 25% chance that a child will inherit 2 mutations (the mutated copy carried by each parent) and be affected with A-T. First-degree relatives, such as parents, brothers, sisters, and children of a person with A-T, have a 50% chance of inheriting the single gene mutation and becoming a carrier.

 How common is A-T?